ronaldvendelmans/citysdk-ld/README.md

     the `wheel` group) on the target machine.

-2. From your local repository, copy the `scripts/setup-production` directory to the target machine, e.g.;
+2. From your local repository, copy the `scripts/setup-production` directory and the production configuration to the target machine, e.g.;

         [local]$ scp -r scripts/setup-production user@target:setup
+        [local]$ scp config/local/production.sh setup/config.sh

+    Note: Make sure you name the files like the example above.

 3. On the target machine, run;